dzackgarza/Notes/Obsidian/Current Projects/Summer 2021 Symplectic Reading Seminar/Notes 1.md

 # Overview

+- Idea: count solutions to a non-linear elliptic PDE

 Goal: define Gromov-Witten invariants for genus 0 curves and some restricted classes of symplectic manifolds, particularly 4-manifolds
 - Bubbling
 	- See Ch.4, Ch.5